News

 STOP PRESS...

 Joanna's article: "The Making Of Mrs. Maydwell," about the research process behind the writing of the book, is published in the press on Saturday 13th December; 'Memories' section, Northern Echo.
+The full article is visible on the Gallery page.

 She now also has a social media presence, which you can access by clicking on the link here: